-We are so excited you have enrolled in the Four Trails program for this summer.
-Your participation in this program is the start of an experience where you will connect, play, and reflect in the outdoors, and we are thrilled to invite you on this adventure.
+We are so excited you have enrolled in the Four Trails program.
+This summer, you will connect, play, and reflect in the outdoors, and we are thrilled to invite you on this adventure.

-The foundation of Four Trails is the belief that, when we explore and discover the wonder of the natural world, we also explore and venture inward and discover more about ourselves.
+The foundation of Four Trails is the belief that when we explore and discover the wonder of the natural world, we also explore and venture inward and discover more about ourselves.
 When we pay attention to the astounding outdoors, we also pay attention to our equally astounding inner selves.
 We then use that self-knowledge to be better, more engaged community members.

-This handbook is a good place to begin your preparations for the adventure ahead.
+This handbook is a good place to begin your preparation for the adventure ahead.
 The first section, Welcome to the Four Trails Program, covers many need-to-know topics for Four Trails campers, and the following sections offer a thorough explanation of what each trip can expect on trail.